Form

 The practical questions.

-Is fine to coarse the right grit lane for this product?
+Is fine to coarse the right grit lane for this?

-Treat it as a sponges decision first: Choose sponges and pads when the surface curves, flexes, or gets wet and rigid paper keeps fighting you.
+Treat it as a sponges decision first.
+Reach for a sponge or pad when the surface curves, flexes, or gets wet and rigid paper keeps fighting you.

-What should you compare it against before buying?
+What should you put it up against before buying?

 Start with 3M Angled Sanding Sponges (6-pack) — Wet or Dry vs. Drywall Pole Sander Kit — 81" + 15 Sheets (80–240 grit) and 3M Angled Sanding Sponges (6-pack) — Wet or Dry vs. Dura-Block AF44 Six-Piece Block Set.
-Those pages show where this pick wins and where a nearby alternative fits better.
+Those pages show exactly where this pick wins and where a nearby one quietly does it better.

 Rough start.
 Smooth finish.
 The gap between is where the work happens.